 - GoFiltr products are made in the USA with no ingredients sourced from China.

 - The materials are BPA-Free and BPS-Free.

-- The filter fits into most popular insulated stainless steel bottle & plastic water bottle brands.
+- The filter fits into the most popular insulated stainless steel bottle & plastic water bottle brands.

 - We appreciate the range of sticks available.
 The Vitamin C filter is an interesting option we haven’t seen before.

 After reading through the current GoFiltr info and completing our own analysis, we do believe the GoFiltr is one of the best alkaline water stick brands currently on the market.
 However, we don’t generally recommend alkaline water sticks for daily drinking because they rely on the addition of minerals to boost pH.

 If you’re looking for a budget alkaline water solution, you may find that alkaline water drops are a better on-the-go option than alkaline water sticks since they don’t require you to fish a stick out of your water bottle.